molikd/SearchPrioritize/README.md

-# API Search Repoisitory of Data for Genome Sequening
+# API Search Repository of Data for Genome Sequening

 * README.md - This File, File Manifest